Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 I would guess that Sherwin Williams gave it the name Pure White because it is not any of those things.

-It is, as the name suggests, just purely white (almost).
+It is, as the name suggests, purely white… almost.

 Pure White Undertones

 Pure White is a very white paint color, but it does have a hint of a gray undertone.
-This gray undertone serves to ground the paint color, and keeps it from being too stark.
+This gray undertone grounds the paint color, and keeps it from being too stark.

-Pure White also has just the slightest nod towards a yellow undertone.
+Pure White also has just the slightest nod toward a yellow undertone.
 This makes it come off as slightly warm, but not in any perceptible way.

 Basically, the yellow in the formula for Pure White keeps it from going cool.
 It will likely never look yellow on your walls or trim though (unless you have very yellowy lights in the room).